ZohaibVehra/expense-tracker-api/README.md

 # Expense Tracker App

-A simple and intuitive app to help you plan, track, and manage your travel expenses effortlessly.
+An app to help you plan, track, and manage your travel expenses with a clean UI and simple user flow.

 ---